sarathsasidharan/sarathsasidharan.github.io/_posts/2022-02-07-Synapse-Databricks Vnet.md

 #### Issues Encountered :

 ```
 Caused by: com.microsoft.sqlserver.jdbc.SQLServerException: Cannot open server '<Synapse Server Name>' requested by the login.
-Client with IP address '51.137.46.154' is not allowed to access the server.
+Client with IP address '<Public IP of databricks>' is not allowed to access the server.
 To enable access, use the Windows Azure Management Portal or run sp_set_firewall_rule on the master database to create a firewall rule for this IP address or address range.
 It may take up to five minutes for this change to take effect.
 ClientConnectionId:<ID>
 	at com.microsoft.sqlserver.jdbc.SQLServerException.makeFromDatabaseError(SQLServerException.java:262)
 	at com.microsoft.sqlserver.jdbc.TDSTokenHandler.onEOF(tdsparser.java:283)
 	at com.microsoft.sqlserver.jdbc.TDSParser.parse(tdsparser.java:129)